pluralsight/guides/in-review/ruby-ruby-on-rails/dual-authentication-using-devise-and-jwt/article.md

 ```
 This code executes a chain of methods. **Let's go from bottom to top.**

-The last method in the chain, `http_auth_header`, extracts the token from the authorization header received in the initialization of the class.
-The second method in the chain is `decoded_auth_token`, which decodes the token received from `http_auth_header`and retrieves the user's ID.
+The last method in the chain, `http_auth_header`, extracts the token from the authorization header received upon the initialization of the class.
+The second method in the chain is `decoded_auth_token`, which decodes the token received from `http_auth_header`and also retrieves the user's ID.

 The logic in the `user` method might seem abstract, so let's go through it line by line.

 In the first line, the `||=` operator is used to assign `@user` by assigning "if not `nil`".
-Basically, if the `User.find()` returns an empty set or `decoded_auth_token` returns false, `@user` will be `nil`.
+If the `User.find()` returns an empty set or `decoded_auth_token` returns false, `@user` will be `nil`, so a nil check is necessary.

 Moving to the second line, the  `user` method will either return the user or throw an error.
 In Ruby, the last line of the function is implicitly returned, so the command ends up returning the user object.

-We have the token mechism in place.
-We can now implement the devise setup.
+We have the token mechanism in place.
+We can now set up devise.

 ### Setting up Devise

-There are a couple of issues with using devise session based authentication alongside token based authentication:
+There are a couple of issues with using devise session-based authentication alongside JWT token-based authentication:

--  Overide the *Devise* `registrations_controller.rb` and `sessions_controller.rb` to prevent the `json` requests from trying to render a view.
+-  Override the Devise `registrations_controller.rb` and `sessions_controller.rb` to prevent the `json` requests from trying to render a view.
--  Setup routes for the *Devise* overide
+-  Setup routes for the *Devise* override
--  Logic to distinguish between browser `html` requests and api `json`
+-  Create logic to distinguish between browser `html` requests and API `json`

-#### Overide *Devise* controllers and routes setup
+#### *Devise* controllers and routes setup

-Overide `registrations_controller.rb`
+First, we need to override Devise controllers to restrict API rendering.

+Override `registrations_controller.rb`:
 ```ruby
 # app/controllers/registrations_controller.rb